thunderbird/webext-docs/changes/esr91.rst

 * The :ref:`messageDisplay.getDisplayedMessages` function has been added to allow access to details of multiple-selection of email.
 Previously only a single selection function was available.

-  *This change has been backported to Thunderbird 78.4.0.*

 * The :ref:`messageDisplay.onMessagesDisplayed` event has been added.

-  *This change has been backported to Thunderbird 78.4.0.*

 See the documentation on those functions and events for more information.